-By November 2008, most of the superstructure was completed,(11) although the estimated price tag on the bridge had risen to $64.7 million.
-On December 30, the new Pomeroy-Mason Bridge opened to traffic at a cost of $65 million,(12) and was named the “Medal of Honor Bridge” paying homage to distinguished military veterans.
+By November 2008, most of the superstructure was completed,11 although the estimated price tag on the bridge had risen to $64.7 million.
+On December 30, the new Pomeroy-Mason Bridge opened to traffic at a cost of $64.7 million,12 and was named the “Medal of Honor Bridge” paying homage to distinguished military veterans.

-The new span features a width of 74.08 ft., with a total span length of 1,852.51 ft.(11) It includes 120 miles of cable, 16 miles of longitudinal deck tendons and 6.9 million pounds of rebar.
-In comparison, the old cantilver had a 20 ft. bridge deck and a total span length of 1,847.75 ft.
+The new span features a width of 74.08 foot, with a total span length of 1,852.51 foot.11 It includes 120 miles of cable, 16 miles of longitudinal deck tendons and 6.9 million pounds of rebar.
+In comparison, the old cantilever had a 20 foot bridge deck and a total span length of 1,847.75 foot.

 - “Work on Mason bridge shows progress.”
 Charleston Daily Mail, July 27, 2007.
 July 27, 2007 Article.

 - Maloney, Tim.
 “Problem with concrete will delay new bridge.”
 Daily Sentinel (Pomeroy) 25 Nov.
 2005.
 4 May 2009.

 - “Bridge replacement getting back on track.”
 Daily Sentinel (Pomeroy) 4 Dec.
 2005.
 4 May 2009.

 - Sergent, Beth.
 “Clearing the way for the Pomeroy bridge approach.”
 Daily Sentinel (Pomeroy) 18 Dec.
 2005.
 4 May 2009.

 - Sergent, Beth.
 “Latest snag for new Pomeroy-Mason Bridge construction.”
 Daily Sentinel (Pomeroy) 19 Jan.
 2006.
 4 May 2009.